wendiiking/testing-a-repo-fork/sales_report.md

 ### Header meanings

 * **Index**: starting from 0.
 Just goes to show how the items were itemized and recorded.
-* **SKU code**: Stocck keeping unit code which is a combination of the design no, size and color.
+* **SKU code**: stock keeping unit code which is a combination of the design no, size and color.
 * **Design no**: design type. different items have different designs so similar designs where grouped.
 * **Stock**: how many of it is available
 * **Category**: type of item.
 The categories were as follows;